Castelmola seen from the Greek Theatre of Taormina

 The inscription under the coat of arms at Porta Messina, shows that even the municipal authorities of Taormina had difficulties in dealing with the numbering of their kings.
 Ferdinand was IV as King of Naples, but III as King of Sicily.
 In addition the inscription indicates him as King of the Two Sicilies (Utriusque Siciliae) at a time when the two kingdoms had not yet been merged.
 As King of the Two Sicilies he was Ferdinand I.

-Taormina from a terrace of Villa Comunale, a garden designed by Florence Trevelyan, an English woman who lived at Taormina from 1884 until her death in 1907.
+Taormina from a terrace of Villa Comunale, a garden designed by Florence Trevelyan, an English woman who lived in Taormina from 1884 until her death in 1907.
 She married a local physician who was Mayor of the town for many years.
-Between the end of the XIXth century and WWII many wealthy foreigners, especially British and German ones, choose to live or stay for long periods at Taormina.
+Between the end of the XIXth century and WWII many wealthy foreigners, especially British and German ones, choose to live or stay for long periods in Taormina.
 According to Harold Acton, in the 1920s the town was 'a polite synonym for Sodom'

 Return to Taormina - Ancient Monuments